shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Each player processes their resting creatures:

-1. Your creatures in the battle zone and creatures in your hand each gain exhaustion counters equal to their Rest value (default value is its star count)
+1. Your creatures in the battle zone and creatures in your hand each increase their exhaustion value by their Rest cost (default value is its base power)
-2. Your creatures in the battle zone and your creatures in a hand each go to your resting zone.
+2. Your creatures in the battle zone and your creatures in a hand each move to your resting zone.
-3. Creatures in your resting zone lose an exhaustion counter.
+3. Creatures in your resting zone decrease their exhaustion value by 1.
-4. Creatures in your resting zone with no exhaustion counters return to your army.
+4. Creatures in your resting zone with an exhaustion value of 0 or less return to your army.

 The round ends.